Uncategorized

 As with offshoring manufacturing, offloading software development to machines is essentially cashing out intellectual capital, rather than allowing it to slowly compound.

-Already, young people are fleeing computer science programs in droves because it is correctly perceived as a dead-end career path.
-But it won’t be just the rank-and-file developers who fly—the brilliant will also seek more promising destinations.
+The negative effects won’t be felt immediately.
+Tens of thousands of top people won’t vanish overnight.
+But already young people are fleeing computer science programs in droves because they correctly assess it as a dead-end career path.
+But it won’t be just the rank-and-file developers who fly—the brilliant will also seek more greener fields.

 The upside is that ordinary people will be able to afford housing in the Bay Area and in Redmond again.